zzn199216/CarND-Behavioral-Cloning-P3/writeup_template.md

 But when To auto drive in unity3d car. it run bad on bridge.
 So I modified the model by make a generator . and make some process on data like add flip image,like make image a little correction as noise, to make it run better

-Then I add a dropout layer after the first convolution2D layer. but found it run worse. it always went out the road.So I threw it away~
+Then I add a dropout layer after the first convolution2D layer. but found it run worse. it always went out the road.So I threw it away.but after , I find if i add more eopchs , Dropout will make model better.so I finally add 2 Dropout layer.

 and after I change some Dense layer and use different data like collected from track1,track2.find out data from track2 run better.might because track2 is more complex.